ultracon0/spiral/README.md

 a library for Python called PyGame.
 To use this program, you'll have to install both of them.
 You can get Python from
 <http://www.python.org/download/> and PyGame from
-<http://www.pygame.org/download.shtml>.
-If you're on a reasonable
-Linux system, you can probably just install both through your package manager.
-On a Mac, there are nice pre-packaged installers.
-On Windows, you're on your own.
+<http://www.pygame.org/download.shtml>. this program is best run on macOS 10.12 or newer , it may run on older versions or on windows, but this is not officially supported.

 You will also need media.
-Put pictures in the "images" directory.
-I haven't included any pictures partly because they're huge, and partly because they're not mine to give away.
-I've got a 40 MB bundle with image manipulations by Haywaine, Tabico, WLee, nightcrawler... but don't feel right sending around copies without their permission.
+Put pictures in the "images" directory.  included images may or may not exist

 You can replace the included MP3 files if you like.
 In fact, you'll have to!
-To cut down on size, I don't ship any MP3s.
+To cut down on size, not all MP3 files are supported.

 After that, you can just run spiral.py: